cloudevents/spec/spec.md

 CloudEvents seeks to ease event declaration and delivery across services, platforms and beyond.

+The [Serialization Profile](serialization.md) specifies how to serialize a CloudEvent into certain encoding formats.
+Compliant CloudEvents implementations that support those formats MUST adhere to the encoding rules specified in the profile for those formats.

 # Design Goals

 CloudEvents are typically used in a distributed system to allow for services to